We will contact you shortly.

 and your family

 Since 2008, the Town has taken a series of initiatives to reduce the risk of contracting tick-borne disease on Islesboro and Seven Hundred Acre Island (Chronology).
-The Lyme Disease Research Committee, set up by the Health Center in that year, was succeeded by the Lyme Disease Prevention Committee, active in 2009/10.
+The Lyme Disease Research Committee, set up by the Islesboro Health Center (IHC) in that year, was succeeded by the Lyme Disease Prevention Committee, active in 2009/10.
 In April 2010 the Tick-Borne Disease Prevention Committee was established, producing a report and recommendations to the Select Board in 2011.

 By 2014, when much more had been learned about tick-borne diseases, the Tick-borne Disease Prevention Committee, a sub-committee of the Islesboro Health Center Advisory Board, was formed.
 The committee's mission was to collect and disseminate information to the Select Board and to the Islesboro community-at-large about tick-borne disease and its prevention on Islesboro.
 Committee members tracked tick bite data provided quarterly by Health Center staff, developed educational brochures about tick-borne disease prevention, and eventually put together a website, ticksonislesboro.com.
 By 2023, IHC staff and member of the Health Center Advisory Board had taken full responsibility for providing tick-related information to the Islesboro community, and the Select Board dissolved the committee.
 Providers at the IHC supply information about treatment of tick-borne disease.
 Ticksonislesboro.com is updated regularly.